About UNDP in Uzbekistan

 UNDP opened its representative office in Uzbekistan in January 1993, and has since been committed to facilitating the country’s development.
 UNDP has worked intensively to support Uzbekistan’s Government, civil society and ordinary people in overcoming the numerous challenges that have been faced during the nation’s transition period.
 UNDP has assisted governmental and non-governmental institutions in obtaining the knowledge, experience and resources needed to successfully pursue economic and social reforms, and to ensure the well-being of the Uzbek people.

 What do we want to accomplish?

-UNDP assistance in Uzbekistan, through its current Country Programme Action Plan (2010-2015) , focuses on two inter-linked objectives.
+UNDP assistance in Uzbekistan, through its current Country Programme Document (2016-2020) , focuses on two inter-linked objectives.
 These objectives are to support the Government in advancing economic and democratic reforms, and to strengthen and foster the participation of civil society in development processes at national and local levels.
-UNDP’s work in Uzbekistan is concentrated on three thematic areas, specifically governance, economic governance and poverty reduction, and environment & energy.
+UNDP’s work in Uzbekistan is concentrated on two thematic areas, specifically governance sustainable development

 What are our results?

 UNDP has maintained mutually beneficial relationships with many line ministries of the Government of Uzbekistan, in the environment & energy, governance and economic governance sectors.
 UNDP has worked to support the Government in creating an enabling environment for small businesses, which has included assisting the establishment of Business Facilitation Centres and the introduction of the One-Stop-Shop approach to public services.